-Donald Joseph has served as our lead independent director since August 2017, and provides an additional measure of balance, ensures the Board's independence and enhances its ability to fulfill its management oversight responsibilities.
-As lead independent director, among other responsibilities, Mr. Joseph presides over regularly scheduled meetings at which only our independent directors are present, serves as a liaison between the Chief Executive Officer and the independent directors and performs such additional duties as our Board of Directors may otherwise determine and delegate.
-However, Donald Joseph will not be standing for re-election at the Annual Meeting, and therefore, we expect to appoint a new lead independent director in advance of the Annual Meeting.
+Thomas King served as our lead independent director from June 2023 to August 2024 and will assume the position of independent Chairman of the Board following his service as our Interim Executive Chairman, effective upon the Annual Meeting.
+This independent oversight provides an additional measure of balance and enhances the Board's ability to fulfill its management oversight responsibilities.
+As independent Chairman of the Board, Mr. King, among other responsibilities, will develop, along with the Chief Executive Officer, the agenda for each Board meeting, preside over regularly scheduled meetings at which only our independent directors are present, serves as a liaison between the Chief Executive Officer and the independent directors and perform such additional duties as our Board of Directors may otherwise determine and delegate.